apache/turbine-build/README.md

 - Drop staged repository in nexus and start again with step 1.

 - Don't forget to refer to the failed vote Message-ID in the commit messages (git, nexus).

+After changing, what was missing, refer to the reason in the commit message.

+    git commit "Reset RC to state previous RC due to <Message-ID>"

 7. Distribution